haproxy/haproxy/doc/internals/mworker.md

-The master is supervising the workers, when a current worker (not a previous one from before the reload) is exiting without being asked for a reload, the master will emit an "exit-on-failure" error and will kill every workers with a SIGTERM and exits with the same error code than the failed master, this behavior can be changed by using the "no exit-on-failure" option in the global section.
+The master is supervising the workers, when a current worker (not a previous one from before the reload) is exiting without being asked for a reload, the master will emit an "exit-on-failure" error and will kill every workers with a SIGTERM and exits with the same error code than the failed worker, this behavior can be changed by using the "no exit-on-failure" option in the global section.

 While the master is supervising the workers using the wait() function, the